 Financial assistance is available to veterans of the U.S. Armed Forces.
 Benefits may vary according to the specific government program.
-Application forms for these benefits are available in the Financial Aid Office.
+Contact the Financial Aid Office for more information.

 Vocational Rehabilitation Grants

 Students with physical or mental impairment are encouraged to apply for this grant.
 The State Vocational Rehabilitation Division determines the grants, which may be applied to tuition and certain fees.